simonmichael/hledger_site/tags-tutorial.md

 -      Use tag values with the register command to list only those expenses a given tag with a given value
 -      Combine comments and tags in the same line
 -      Use multiple tags in the same line
--      Use tag values in such a way that it works as if you had multiple values for one tag
 -      Use the --pivot option to total expenses by tag value

 ## Hledger Tag Summary with Examples